-Example: 3200 for a sector line length of 3200 metres
+Example: 5.15 for a sector line length of 5.15 nautical miles

-- The attribute sector line length is used to override the default sector line length in ECDIS for light sectors that are considered to be particularly critical to safe navigation. - Sector lines should be displayed such that they cover the area where they are useful to mariners. - Sector lines must not extend beyond the nominal range of the light sector.
+- The artribute sector line length is used to override the default sector line length in ECDIS for light sectors that are considered to be particularly critical to safe navigation. - Sector lines should be displayed such that they cover the area where they are useful to mariners. - Sector lines must not extend beyond the nominal range of the light sector.

-27.152 signal duration
+27.153 signal duration